grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "Shakes, how do you flood the escape trunk?"

 "Flood?
-Hemi this ain't no fucking commercial sub with some kind of specs-mandated flood-and-pump escape trunk for getting a crew of 50 off a boat.
+Hemi this ain't no commercial sub with some kind of specs-mandated flood-and-pump escape trunk for getting a crew of 50 off a boat.
 The _Gnat_ has a normal crew complement of just one, so the escape trunk is a one-time use only.
-That big ugly lever above your head releases the escape trunk topside hatch which is rigged a giant fucking spring to open it.
+That big ugly lever above your head releases the escape trunk topside hatch which is rigged a giant spring to open it.
 There's another lever inside the escape trunk just like it that does the same thing.
 The hatch opens and the ocean pours in.
-That's fucking it."
+That's it."

 "So it cannot be reset underwater then?"

-"Hells the fuck no. Fuck, the only reason I even put in an escape trunk was so I could flush out any problematic cargo if I got into a sticky situation with a fuckin' Authority vessel.
-That... and I was fuckin' terrified of being stuck on the bottom of the ocean and unable to open the fuckin' sail hatch."
+"No. The only reason I even put in an escape trunk was so I could flush out any problematic cargo if I got into a sticky situation with a Authority vessel.
+That... and I was terrified of being stuck on the bottom of the ocean and unable to open the sail hatch."

 "Alright.
 It will have to do.
 Be ready, I will open the escape trunk in another minute or so."